 The secondary compound found in kratom that has controversial effects on humans is called 7-Hydroxymitragynine.
 This compound is also known to be an opioid agonist and in some cases can be more powerful at lessening withdrawals than mytragynine.
 7-Hydroxymitragynine’s potency was found to be almost three times higher than morphine in some cases.
 The levels of this alkaloid are often very small in comparison to the overriding existence of mitragynine in the plant, and studies are still ongoing as to the effects of this alkaloid.

 The area in which the trees are grown is a large factor in the potency of its compounds.
 Naturally occurring trees found in Southeast Asia tend to have much higher potency (for better or worse) than farmed trees in other areas of the world or those grown in greenhouses.

 - What is kratom and what are the benefits?
-Kratom, also known as Mitragyna speciosa, is a type of plant that is used to boost energy levels, reduce pain and treat addiction.
+Also known as Mitragyna speciosa, it is a type of plant that is used to boost energy levels, reduce pain and treat addiction.

-- Regulators and researchers will continue to research the negative side effects of kratom, and for good reason.
+- Regulators and researchers will continue to research the negative side effects, and for good reason.
 However, the positive effects on many users’ health and lives are also something to consider.
 For drug abusers who use it in a short-term, controlled and positive way to end their lethal drug addictions, it can truly be life-saving.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 metabolism & healing